orionhealth/XBDD/docs/INSTALL.md

 ### In IDE's

 1. Import the top level into either IntelliJ or Eclipse
-1. Run `mvn clean install package` in the top level directory
+1. Run `mvn clean install` in the top level directory
 1. Create a run target that executes `tomcat7:run` in the backend directory (this starts the backend server)
 1. In the `frontend` directory run `npm start`
 1. Xbdd will be available at http://localhost:3000